 The Bottom Line

 - Working with a financial advisor can help you navigate events that can impact your portfolio, such as a stock buyback.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
-We’ve fully vetted our advisors, and they are free of disclosures.
-You’ll have a chance to talk with each of your advisor matches before making a final choice.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - If you’re planning to sell shares of stock after a buyback, take time to estimate your capital gains tax.
 A capital gains tax calculator can give you an idea of how much you may owe in taxes on your investment earnings.